top of page

 Insurance

 There are benefits of seeking therapy from an in-network insurance provider, usually this includes paying less for the services.
-I am considered an out-of-network provider.
+Unless you are a client in Arizona using your Aetna insurance for services, I am considered an out-of-network provider.

 In-network providers are required to submit your diagnosis, which becomes part of your permanent medical record, and may impact your ability to obtain insurance coverage in the future (examples: impact your eligibility to obtain or increase your rate for life insurance).